raydenlim/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.